 What is iliotibial band syndrome?

-What symptoms does iliotibial band syndrome cause?
+What are the symptoms of iliotibial band syndrome?

 How is iliotibial band syndrome diagnosed?

 Diagnosis is generally made through a discussion with your doctor and a thorough examination.

 How is iliotibial band syndrome treated?

 Treatment of iliotibial band syndrome involves a good stretching program and rubbing out the tightness of the IT band utilizing various therapeutic techniques and tools, such as a foam roller.
 Cross-training and temporary avoidance of aggravating maneuvers, such as running on hard surfaces and jogging on hills, can help speed the healing process.